jillibus/Amazon_Vine_Analysis/README.md

 The results show, that despite the lower number of reviewers from the Amazon Vine program, 60, compared to 14,477, the percentage of 5 star reviews were exactly the same as the non-Vine reviewers, at 56.7%.
 This tells us that the paid reviewers did not give out more 5 star reviews because they were being paid either in free product or money.

 An additional measurment could be done by adding the _verified_purchase_ to the analysis.
 This gave us a bit of a percentage change for the non-Vine reviewers.
 Now we are looking at a 56.7% for Vine Reviewers vs a 57.4% for non-Vine Verified Purchase Reviewers.
-This shows us a slightly higher rating for the non-Vine Reviews but one that actualy spent their money and came back and reviewed a product.
-That to me shows that the non-Paid Reviewers were more honest.
-Some questions remain in how valid are the 'non-verified users'?
-Do we count them?
-Do we spend time technically improving determining who a reviewer is to ensure these are not bots?
-But can we automatically dismiss them?
+This is still a very close percentage, only 0.7% difference.

+* Could this just be because the number of reviews are so different?
+* How comfortable are we that the non-valid reviews are real people and not bots?
+* What percentage of the non-verified reviews can we comfortably count as valid?
+* Can a company dismiss them completely?

-These are questions that compaies, like SellBy, need to calculate into their decision.
+These are questions that Sellby need to calculate into their decision.

 ```
 from pyspark.sql.functions import col,when,count,lit